Dark Corn Syrup Substitutes

-- Simple sugar syrup: If you have molasses, but you don't have light corn syrup, you can make a simple sugar syrup to replace the light corn syrup.
+- Simple sugar syrup: If you have molasses, but you don't have light corn syrup, you can make simple sugar syrup to replace the light corn syrup.
 Dissolve 1 cup of white sugar in 1/4 cup of hot water.
 Allow it to cool.
 It will produce an acceptable substitute.
-This replaces 1 cup of light corn syrup, but the volume is quite different.
+This replaces 1 cup of light corn syrup, but the volume is entirely different.
 Use the quarter cup of simple sugar syrup to replace the 1 cup of light corn syrup in the original substitution.
 Add a quarter cup of molasses to make it a dark corn syrup substitute.
 You may need to adjust liquids in your recipe.

 - Honey: You can also use honey as a substitute for light corn syrup.
 It'll be sweeter than the corn syrup, so you may need to make some adjustments to your recipe to account for the additional sweetness.
 Add one part of molasses to three parts of honey to make a dark corn syrup substitute.